Best Online Ed.S. in Educational Leadership Rankings Methodology

 Immediate Job Needs

-An Education Specialist (Ed.S.) degree is one of those quirky “in-between” qualifications that can be useful for a variety of reasons.
-You may decide to earn one in order to:
+An Ed.S.
+(Education Specialist) is a post-master’s degree designed for K–12 administrators and leaders, typically requiring 30–36 credits beyond a master’s degree.
+It’s a quirky “in-between” qualifications that can be useful for a variety of reasons.
+You may decide to earn an Ed.S. in order to:

 - Become an Expert in Your School/District: Take advantage of the practical courses & embedded field work to deepen your expertise in a realm of education (e.g. administration, curriculum development, instructional technology, etc.).